00015775/CorrNet/macOS_en.md

 Instead of the common "I": 0 "structure.

 This needs to be handled specially when decoding, otherwise:
--Forecast index → gloss mapping failed.
+- Forecast index → gloss mapping failed.
--There are a lot of "unks".
+- There are a lot of "unks".
--beam search and greedy's output are both wrong.
+- beam search and greedy's output are both wrong.

 ---

 # # # (4) The path, device and picture sequence of macOS are not processed in demo.py.
 The official demo only supports:
 - Linux
--Video input
+- Video input
--cuda equipment
+- cuda equipment

 macOS：
--no cuda
+- no cuda
--The sequence of pictures uploaded is out of order.
+- The sequence of pictures uploaded is out of order.
--device does not detect automatically, which causes the model to run very slowly on the CPU.
+- device does not detect automatically, which causes the model to run very slowly on the CPU.
--Need to handle MPS fallback, video reading, file type identification, etc.
+- Need to handle MPS fallback, video reading, file type identification, etc.

 ---